James Monroe: A Fifth Retrospective

 Monroe proposed to return all slaves back to Africa.
 The American Colonization Society (1816) ferried slaves to Monrovia, Liberia, the only foreign capital named after a sitting American president.
 Unfortunately, this did little to solve the slavery question.

 Monroe faced a border crisis in Florida, a territory owned by Spain which they hardly governed.
 It was a haven for outlaws, pirates, and Native American tribes.

 In 1818, border incursions were common, particularly Seminole Indians raiding white settlements in Georgia.
 These incursions were often encouraged by British privateers operating on the Florida coast.
 Monroe sent troops down to the Florida region led by the hero of New Orleans, Andrew Jackson.
-Jackson invades Florida, captures the British, and hangs them; thus, creating an international crisis involving Spain, Great Britain and the United States.
+Jackson invaded Florida, captured the British, and hanged them; thus, creating an international crisis involving Spain, Great Britain and the United States.

 Jackson’s actions caused uproar in Monroe’s cabinet.
 Secretary of War John C. Calhoun wanted to reprimand Jackson, while Secretary of State John Quincy Adams stood up for Jackson arguing that he preemptively struck the British because the Spanish had done little to govern the territory.